First impressions of alchemist news

 25speedforseaweedleshy wrote:

-Yes, Bombers can still Double Brew into 2 open hands, but Bombers literally no longer have any reason to do that.
+Yes, Bombers can still Double Brew into 2 open hands, but Bombers have literally no reason to do that anymore.

 Old Alchemist Bombers wanted to comply with the cost of 2 open hands for Double Brew because of Additives and Perpetuals adding value above prep bombs on the belt.
 Now, Q-Vials are blocked from Additives, and Perpetuals do not exist.